Jsparrow/dashboard/docs/README.md

 ## New rule in jSparrow 3.5.0 and jSparrow Maven Plugin 2.2.0!!!

-We are happy to announce that jSparrow will be enriched with a new rule!
+We are happy to announce that jSparrow will soon be enriched with a new rule!

 jSparrow 3.5.0 and jSparrow Maven Plugin 2.2.0 are thoroughly tested and will be released on Thursday, May 16, 2019.
 This release contains a new rule with the [Old Language Constructs](https://jsparrow.github.io/tags.html#Old_Language_Constructs) tag.